IzaanAnjum98/NetflixProject_SQL/README.md

 ## Conclusion

--These findings offer actionable recommendations for improving Netflix's content strategy, such as tailoring regional content, producing more of the most-watched genres, and maintaining a balanced mix of movies and TV shows to meet viewer demands.
+These findings offer actionable recommendations for improving Netflix's content strategy, such as tailoring regional content, producing more of the most-watched genres, and maintaining a balanced mix of movies and TV shows to meet viewer demands.
 Overall, this data-driven approach enhances decision-making and helps strengthen Netflix’s market position globally.